Rugby League World Cup hosts: Men's

 Following the end of the 2023 season it was confirmed seven nations had expressed interest in bidding for the World Cup.
 Deadline for bids was confirmed as 16 February 2024.

 On 31st July 2024, the International Rugby League announced Kenya, New Zealand, Papua New Guinea, South Africa, and the United States had made a success first round bid and would be advancing those bids to the second round.
-When originally planned for 2029, it was know that New Zealand and South Africa had expressed interest to bid, and that International Rugby League had targeted the United States to host but later favoured them for 2033 (now 2034) instead.
+When originally planned for 2029, it was known that New Zealand and South Africa had expressed interest to bid, and that International Rugby League had targeted the United States to host but later favoured them for 2033 (now 2034) instead.

 In August 2024, South Africa estimated that hosting the event would result in a R4 billion boost to the country's economy.
 In September, South Africa submitted a proposal to host the 2025 Men's and Women's World Series, in attempt to strengthen their bids to host the 2028 and 2030 World Cups.
 Their World Series bids were deemed not viable by the IRL.

 In November 2025, Fox League reported that the United States were frontrunners to host the 2030 World Cup, with the IRL keen to capitalise on the commercial growth of the sport following National Rugby League's Rugby League Las Vegas event which had started the previous year.

-Women's bids (2028–)

-Announced in 2023, following the 2026 Rugby League World Cup, the women's world cup will be a stand-alone event with the first in 2028.
-The exception was a stand-alone women's world cup in 2003 hosted by New Zealand.